AutomationPanda/visual-testing-with-cypress/tutorial/4-visual-changes.md

 }
 ```

-You can also manually inject data into the app through this file!
+You can also manually inject data into the app through this file.

 ## Accepting a good change